selwynpolit/d9book/book/nodes_n_fields.md

-### Function to read and write multi-value fields
+### Function to read and write multivalue fields

-Here is a function which reads and writes multi-value fields safely.
+Here is a function which reads and writes multivalue fields safely.
 You pass it the `$node->field_name`, the index (vote_number) etc. and then it builds and returns an array formatted for updating the field data.
 It can also update the array if you pass in a value.

 It could probably be genericized further.